omarreis/FlapLabel/README.md

 Text should flap until final state is reached.

-To change FlapLabel text at run time, just change FlapLabel1.Caption
+To change FlapLabel text at run time, just change FlapLabel1.Caption Note that you can only use characters that are in your charset

 ## Example
 Compile and run TesFlapLabel.dpr ( see screen shot )